unforced/Ninja-viewer/README.md

 From the website, hosted at [ninja.aaronneyer.com](http://ninja.aaronneyer.com), you can select one of the repositories that has information, and view the social network for the repository as it changes over time.
+Nodes in the graph can be hovered to view the user being represented as well as see all of their connections highlighted.
+Connections vary in width depending on how many connections exist between two users.

 ### Credits and Tools used